How to blend color in designs using the color wheel

 These schemes apply three or more colors that are adjacent to each other.
 However, there is normally one dominant color that is then combined with the others.
 They bring a calming and pleasing feeling.
 The downside of this is that the contrast might be low because of the similarity of the colors, thus you need to be careful with how you combine them.
 They are suitable for creating the background, but not the main content of the website to stop diverting the audience’s attention.

 Triadic color schemes

 They can be termed as complementary colors as they provide additional taste to the color and enable flexibility.
 These consist of three colors that are equidistant from each other on the color wheel.
 They create a sense of vibrancy, equality, and security in the design.

-Different colors have a different context and meaning and this can impact how people can perceive design and relate to it.
+Different colors have different contexts and meanings and this can impact how people can perceive design and relate to it.
 The color helps in providing the right emotion and communication.
 Each color brings out a different meaning;

 Red – brings a passionate, energetic and angry feeling, orange brings an optimistic, playful and fun feeling, yellow brings a welcoming, intellectual and impatient feeling, green brings a prosperous, balanced and growing feeling, blue brings a peaceful, loyal and cold feeling, purple brings an imaginative, royal and spiritual feeling, grey brings an unemotional and compromising feeling, white brings an innocent and pure feeling while black brings a luxurious and powerful feeling.

 However, you need to be careful while using neon colors as they are normally hard on the user’s eyes.
 Also, be careful about the use of vibrating colors that can make a user not to see well.
 This is because of the glowing and moving effect on the eyes.
-It is important to have white space in your website to ensure that there is no monotony or hard texts to read.
-Many sites teach on the color wheel, that you may opt for to perfect your design skills.
+It is important to have white space on your website to ensure that there is no monotony or hard text to read.
+Many sites teach on the color wheel, which you may opt for to perfect your design skills.